Panama travel advice

 Colón and some areas of Panama City - Exercise a high degree of caution

-Exercise a high degree of caution when travelling to Colón and some areas of Panama City, due to high level of crime.
+Exercise a high degree of caution in Colón and some areas of Panama City, due to high levels of crime.

 Safety and security

-Avoid all travel between Yaviza and the Colombian border.
 Colombian guerrilla groups and drug traffickers are present in this area.
-The level of violent crime in this zone is extremely high, with numerous reports of kidnappings, armed robberies, deaths and disappearances.
+The level of violent crime is extremely high, with numerous reports of:

 If you choose to visit this region despite this advisory: